 Is a yeast infection an STD?

-• Staying in wet clothes, such as swimsuits and workout attire, for long periods of time
+- Staying in wet clothes, such as swimsuits and workout attire, for long periods

 What are STIs?

-A sexually transmitted infection (STI), or sexually transmitted disease (STD), is an infection passed through sexual contact — including vaginal, anal, and oral sex.
-When someone has a STD, they can give it to a sexual partner during sex.
+A sexually transmitted infection, or sexually transmitted disease (STD), is an infection passed through sexual contact — including vaginal, anal, and oral sex.
+When someone has an STD, they can give it to a sexual partner during sex.

 In this article, we use the terms STD and STI interchangeably — both terms mean the same thing.
 STD stands for "sexually transmitted disease," and STI stands for "sexually transmitted infection."
 While some healthcare professionals prefer to use STI because it carries less stigma, others might be more familiar with the term STD.
 Regardless of the word used, both refer to infections transmitted through sexual contact.

-There are over 30 known sexually transmitted infections and diseases, but some of the most common STDs are:
+There are over 30 known STIs, but some of the most common are:

-Many sexually transmitted diseases are asymptomatic, meaning they don’t usually cause symptoms — or they may only cause mild symptoms.
+Many sexually transmitted diseases are asymptomatic, meaning they don’t usually cause symptoms, or they may only cause mild symptoms.
 This means that it’s possible to have an STI and pass it to other sexual partners and not even realize it.
 That’s why it’s crucial to get tested for STIs!
-If you are sexually active and want to get tested at home, Evvy’s Expanded PCR Panel looks for chlamydia, gonorrhea, and trichomoniasis.
+If you’re sexually active and want to get tested at home, Evvy’s Expanded PCR Panel looks for chlamydia, gonorrhea, Mycoplasma genitalium, and trichomoniasis.

 How to tell the difference between a yeast infection and STI